aourednik/historical-basemaps/README.md

 Geocoding precision is adapted for mapping data on world/continent scale.

+The following fields are available in every file:

+* __NAME__: the name of the country or region; ideal for text labels
+* __SUBJECTO__: the name of the colonial power exercicising authority on the country or region; the name of the region otherwise; ideal for choroplethe colors

 The file called _places.geojson_ contains locations of cities and other settlements.
 At this point, it is only a draft and needs your help for completion.
 Places throughout history can be added to this single file.
-When used, it can be filtered by the `inhabitedSince` and `inhabitedUntil` columns.
+When used, it can be filtered  time fields:

+* __name__: the toponym
+* __inhabitedSince__: inhabited since
+* __inhabitedUntil__: inhabited until, or NULL if it still is.

 ![places](img/places.png)